Ortho Assistant Permit Program

 1750.3.
 A person holding an orthodontic assistant permit pursuant to Section 1750.2 may perform the following duties under the direct supervision of a supervising licensed dentist: (a) All duties that a dental assistant is allowed to perform. (b) Prepare teeth for bonding, and select, preposition, and cure orthodontic brackets after there position has been approved by the licensed dentist. (c) Remove only orthodontic brackets and attachments with the removal of the bonding material by the supervising licensed dentist. (d) Size, fit, and cement orthodontic bands. (e) Remove orthodontic bands and remove excess cement from supragingival surfaces of teeth with a hand instrument. (f) Place and ligate archwires. (g) Remove excess cement with an ultrasonic scaler from supragingival surfaces of teeth undergoing orthodontic treatment. (h) Any additional duties that the board may prescribe by regulation.

-- Candidates must pass OAP didactic- online Final Exam and then will be eligible to advance to the OAP Lab and Clinical Course.
+• Candidates must pass the OAP didactic-online final exam, and then they will be eligible to advance to the OAP lab and clinical course.

-- Assistants apply for their Orthodontic Assistant Permit by submitting the OAP Course Certificate and they're OAP Exam score.
+• Assistants apply for their (OAP) orthodontic assistant permit by submitting the (OAP) course certificate and they're OAP exam score.

 Photography